chinamike65/hugo-tuolesi/content/book2/book2en.md

 The sun and moon umbrellas intimidate all the heavens and people in the center of the ten directions.
 The pure, auspicious and perfect treasures are boundless and boundless.
 The sea of ​​dust solemnly lists the master, the deity, the three treasures, and the salty offerings.
 Cluster Sumeru, Four Continents, Sun, Moon, Strict Desires, Offerings to All Buddhas, Crowds, Climbing to the Pure Land, Praying for Use

-Manza
+**Mandala**

-Please arouse Bodhicitta and listen carefully!
+Please generate Bodhicitta and listen carefully!

-Today is about Manza.
+Today is about Mandala.

-There are several aspects to Manza to understand:
+There are several aspects to Mandala to understand:

-The meaning of Mandra, the thirty-seven offerings to Mandra, the merits of Mandra, the seven offerings to Mandra, and how to repair Mandra.
+The meaning of Mandala, the Thirty-seven Point Mandala Offering, the merits of Mandala, the seven point Mandala, and how to repair Mandala.

-The meaning of Manza
+The meaning of Mandala

-The purest, most complete, and most auspicious things in the entire universe are all offered to Buddhas and Bodhisattvas, and they are called Mandras.
+The purest, most complete, and most auspicious things in the entire universe are all offered to Buddhas and Bodhisattvas, and they are called Mandalas.

-Mandha is the way of accumulating good fortune, the most excellent method of accumulating good fortune.
+Mandala is the way of accumulating good fortune, the most excellent method of accumulating good fortune.

-The more Manza is repaired, the more blessings will grow.
+The more Mandala is repaired, the more blessings will grow.

 The blessings have grown, and everything is done smoothly, and the wishes are fulfilled, and the practice is very fast.

 If you want to achieve success in your practice, you need to increase blessings, eliminate karmic obstacles, and get the blessing of the Three Jewels of the Guru.
 With these conditions, practice can be accomplished.

-Mandras can be divided into: outer mandras, inner mandras, mimandras, and emptiness mandras.
+Mandalas can be divided into: outer Mandalas, inner Mandalas, mi Mandalas, and emptiness Mandalas.

-We must first understand Waimandra, and we must make offerings to Waimandra.
+We must first understand outer Mandalas, and we must make offerings to outer Mandalas.

-Once you understand the outer mantra, and after you become familiar with the offerings, make offerings 100,000 or 200,000 times.
-After you make offerings slowly for a period of time (two or three months), you can pass on the inner mantras.
+Once you understand the outer Mandalas, and after you become familiar with the offerings, make offerings 100,000 or 200,000 times.
+After you make offerings slowly for a period of time (two or three months), you can pass on the inner Mandalas.

-Waimandha is the foundation.
-If one is unfamiliar with outermandha and lacks this foundation, then it is impossible to understand Neimandha.
+Outer Mandalas is the foundation.
+If one is unfamiliar with Outer Mandala and lacks this foundation, then it is impossible to understand Nei Mandala.

-Nemandra has made offerings for a period of time and can speak of Mimandra.
+Nei Mandala has made offerings for a period of time and can speak of Mi Mandala.

-After Mimandra has practiced for a few years, one can speak of emptiness mandra.
+After Mi Mandala has practiced for a few years, one can speak of emptiness Mandala.

-This time we are going to talk about Waimanza.
+This time we are going to talk about Outer Mandala.

-There are four outer mandras, and the first one is the thirty-seven offering mandras.
+There are four outer mandalas, and the first one is the thirty-seven point mandala offering.

-Why is it called Thirty-Seven Offering Mandha?
-It has thirty-seven different offerings, and offering these offerings is called the Thirty-Seven Offering Mandha.
+Why is it called Thirty-seven Point Mandala Offering?
+It has thirty-seven different offerings, and offering these offerings is called the Thirty-seven Point Mandala Offering.

 The second one is the Twenty-Three Offering Mantra.
 It has only twenty-three different offerings, so it is called the Twenty-Three Offering Mantra.

-The third one is the Nine Offering Mandha, there are only nine different offerings.
+The third one is the Nine Offering Mandala, there are only nine different offerings.

-The fourth is the Seven Offering Mandrak, there are only seven different offerings.
+The fourth is the Seven Offering Mandala, there are only seven different offerings.

-Thirty-seven offerings include twenty-three offerings, nine offerings, and seven offerings.
+Thirty-seven Point Mandala Offerings include twenty-three offerings, nine offerings, and seven offerings.

-Once you understand the thirty-seven offerings of mantras, you will understand the other three mantras.
+Once you understand the Thirty-seven Point Mandala Offering, you will understand the other three mantras.

-Thirty-seven offerings to Mandra have inheritance.
+Thirty-seven Point Mandala Offering have inheritance.

 Our lineage is the lineage of Gelugpa, that is, the lineage of Master Tsongkhapa.

-There is a place in Lhasa called Vokacheron, where Master Tsongkhapa once retreated and offered thirty-seven offerings a million times to the Mandra.
+There is a place in Lhasa called Vokacheron, where Master Tsongkhapa once retreated and offered Thirty-seven Point Mandala Offering a million times to the Mandala.

-At that time, he made offerings to Mandra and used the Bodhi Meridian on his right hand to rub the Mandrak Plate until the skin around the Bodhi Meridian was completely broken and bleeding, and even the bones inside could be seen, to this extent.
+At that time, he made offerings to Mandala and used the Bodhi Meridian on his right hand to rub the Mandala Plate until the skin around the Bodhi Meridian was completely broken and bleeding, and even the bones inside could be seen, to this extent.

-Master Tsongkhapa made offerings to the Mandra a million times, accumulating a lot of good fortune, and dedicating this blessing to the disciples who studied with Master Tsongkhapa in the Gelug Sect and the guardian of Gelug Teachers of teaching.
+Master Tsongkhapa made offerings to the Mandala a million times, accumulating a lot of good fortune, and dedicating this blessing to the disciples who studied with Master Tsongkhapa in the Gelug Sect and the guardian of Gelug Teachers of teaching.

 Because the blessing of Tsongkhapa's devotion is very, very large, the Gelugpa is usually richer.

 Gelug sect monasteries, Gelug sect disciples, and Gelug sect guardians are usually relatively wealthy, which is somewhat different from other sects.

-This is the reason why Master Tsongkhapa's offering to Mandra was blessed.
+This is the reason why Master Tsongkhapa's offering to Mandala was blessed.

 Our lineage is also the lineage of Master Tsongkhapa.

 With the inheritance of such an accomplished guru, if we practice Mantra according to this lineage, we will definitely be blessed by Master Tsongkhapa, and we will definitely be able to accumulate great blessings.
 This is very important and very important!

-2. Thirty-seven offerings to Mandha
+2. Thirty-seven Point Mandala Offering

-The first thing in the outer mandra is the thirty-seven offerings of the mandra.
+The first thing in the outer Mandala is the Thirty-seven Point Mandala Offering.

-To talk about the Thirty-Seven Offering Mantras, we must first understand the concept of a universe and how the universe came into being.
+To talk about the Thirty-seven Point Mandala Offering, we must first understand the concept of a universe and how the universe came into being.

 When the universe first formed, a vast and boundless giant tornado blew up in the sky.
 This giant tornado was very hard and hard, and not a drop of water could drop into it.
 Heavy rain fell on the giant tornado for thousands of years.